Using uv? Same names, same extras: `uv add` instead of `pip install`.

 A local-first gate for LLM apps.
 Define a check — a denied keyword, a regex, a URL allowlist, a length bound, a JSON-schema — attach it to a stage, and block, redact, or flag before the model or a tool ever runs.
 Deterministic checks run in microseconds for $0, offline, with no account and no model call — and every decision lands in the same tamper-evident audit chain the rest of the stack writes to.

 Deterministic ≠ adversarial protection.
 The built-ins catch what you tell them to catch — exact keywords, patterns, hosts, sizes, shapes.
 They do not stop a novel jailbreak they were never told about.
-Treat them as the fast, free floor and pair them with a bring-your-own model judge for open-ended risk (see Honest limits).
-There are no jailbreak-detection or PII-catch-rate claims here.
+Treat them as the fast, free floor and layer the higher detection tiers you need — a local classifier, a bring-your-own LLM judge, or a hosted rail (Bedrock / Azure / Model Armor) — see the Threat model.
+There are still no jailbreak-detection or PII-catch-rate claims here without a reproduced, published benchmark (measure your own with the red-team harness).

 pip install cendor-guardrails